mitchtabian/HOWTO-django-channels-daphne/README.md

 Might have to enable it to be run as a script (not sure if this is needed) `chmod u+x /root/boot.sh`

-You can read more about shell scripting on your own time.
-Here is something I found to be helpful:
+If you want to read more about shell scripting, I found this helpful:
 [https://ostechnix.com/fix-exec-format-error-when-running-scripts-with-run-parts-command/](https://ostechnix.com/fix-exec-format-error-when-running-scripts-with-run-parts-command/).